Amid housing crises vacation towns limit short-term rentals

 2 of12 Houses dot the landscape at Colorado's Steamboat Ski Resort, Wednesday, Aug.
 3, 2022, in Steamboat Springs, Colo.
 The city council passed a rule in June that could prove to be a model for other vacation towns: A ban on new short-term rentals in most of the city and a ballot measure to tax bookings at 9% to fund affordable housing.
 Thomas Peipert/AP Show More Show Less 3 of12

-4 of12 Susana Rivera prepares food in her apartment, Wednesday, Aug.
+4 of12 CORRECTS YEAR AND UPDATES RENT AMOUNT - Susana Rivera prepares food in her apartment, Wednesday, Aug.
 3, 2022, in Steamboat Springs, Colo.
 Rivera tried living in the nearby town of Craig as a cheaper alternative.
-Every morning, she would drop her youngest child off at a friend's house before driving 45 minutes to her supermarket job in Steamboat Springs, stocking bananas and potatoes through arthritis pain.
-In 2019, she left the grueling routine behind after getting off the waitlist for an $850-a-month, two-bedroom apartment in a government-run affordable housing development.
+Every morning, she would drop her youngest child off at a friend’s house before driving 45 minutes to her supermarket job in Steamboat Springs.
+In 2014, she left the grueling routine behind after getting off the waitlist for an $800-a-month, two-bedroom apartment in a government-run affordable housing development.
 Thomas Peipert/AP Show More Show Less

 5 of12 A motorist passes through a hillside community, Thursday, Aug.
 4, 2022, in Steamboat Springs, Colo.
 The city council passed a rule in June that could prove to be a model for other vacation towns: A ban on new short-term rentals in most of the city and a ballot measure to tax bookings at 9% to fund affordable housing.
 Thomas Peipert/AP Show More Show Less 6 of12